Asian shares mixed on concerns over trade, economic outlook

 Asian markets were mixed Tuesday in narrow trading on doubts that U.S. and China can manage to resolve their festering trade dispute.

-HUAWEI HEARING: The bail hearing of Meng Wanzhou, the chief financial officer of Chinese telecommunications giant Huawei, in Vancouver, British Columbia, is to continue after the judge said he would not make a decision Monday.
+U.S.-CHINA RELATIONS: U.S. Treasury Secretary Steven Mnuchin and Chinese Vice Premier Liu He have talked about "the promotion of the next economic and trade consultations," a statement by the Chinese Commerce Ministry said Tuesday.
+It did not elaborate.
+This indicates that the arrest of Meng Wanzhou, the chief financial officer of Chinese telecommunications giant Huawei, in Canada will not derail trade talks.
 Meng is wanted in the U.S. for allegedly misleading banks about the company's business dealings in Iran.
-China has protested Meng's arrest and told the U.S. and Canada that it would take further steps based on their response.
+Still, traders fear a 90-day tariffs cease-fire may not be enough for the countries to resolve deep-seated issues.
+China has protested the arrest and told the U.S. and Canada that it would take further steps based on their response.
+A bail hearing for Meng is underway in Vancouver, British Columbia.

 ANALYST'S TAKE: "Early movers in the Asia region had commenced with a brisker tone following the U.S. lead, although the awareness that the macro picture remains unchanged seems to have tamed some of the delight," Jingyi Pan of IG said in a market commentary.

-IPHONE BAN IN CHINA: On Monday, U.S. chipmaker Qualcomm said that won an order in a Chinese court that bans some Apple phones in China.
-This is part of a lengthy dispute over two Qualcomm patents, allowing users to format photos and manage phone apps using a touch screen.
-Although Qualcomm said that the ban applies to models of the iPhone 6S through X, Apple said that all iPhones will remain available for customers in China.
+IPHONE BAN IN CHINA: On Monday, U.S. chipmaker Qualcomm said it won an order in a Chinese court banning sales of some Apple phones in China.
+This is part of a lengthy dispute over two Qualcomm patents allowing users to format photos and manage phone apps using a touch screen.
+Although Qualcomm said the ban applies to models of the iPhone 6S through X, Apple said all iPhones will remain available for customers in China.
 Qualcomm shares jumped 2.2 percent to $57.24 on the news.

-ENERGY: Oil prices began to recover Tuesday from a sharp decline.
+ENERGY: Oil prices slipped Tuesday following a sharp decline.
 They have erased their gains from news of a production cut by OPEC countries and other major oil producers.
-U.S. benchmark crude added 22 cents to $51.22 a barrel.
+U.S. benchmark crude lost 4 cents to $50.96 a barrel.
 It gave up 3.1 percent to $51 a barrel in New York on Monday.
-Brent crude, used to price international oils, rose 30 cents to $60.27.
+Brent crude, used to price international oils, shed 10 cents to $59.87.
 The contract dropped 2.8 percent to $59.97 a barrel in London.

 Comments